The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 - how risks were identified and controlled,

-- why the final design is safe and effective.
+- and why the final design is safe and effective.

 Successful implementation of FDA requirements requires a structured process that complies with both FDA and IEC 62366-1.
 This chapter shows you how to implement the requirements in practice.